chriscamargo/framer-viewNavigationController/README.md

 ## framer-viewNavigationController
-A simple controller for FramerJS that allows you to transition between views with just a couple lines of code.
+fVNC is a simple view controller for FramerJS that allows you to transition between views with just a couple lines of code.

 #### Features
-- Built in method for transitioning between views.
+- Built-in method for transitioning between views.
-- Customize the transition by choosing up, down, left, or right transitions.
+- Customize the transition by choosing `up`, `down`, `left`, or `right` transitions.
-- Customize the movement by providing animationOptions.
+- Customize the movement by providing `animationOptions`.
 - Automatically places back buttons in your flow at the top left of your views.
-- Automatically transition backward, using the opposite direction of your initial transition. (v1.1)
+- Automatically transitions backward, using the opposite direction of your initial transition. (v1.1)

 #### TODO
 - Allow custom states for building unique screen-to-screen transitions.